Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Session recordings

-🏆 Pro tip: detected an unusually high drop-off rate in your Hotjar Funnels?
-Click on the button next to the number of users who did not convert to see what really prevented them from converting.
+Detected an unusually high drop-off rate in your Hotjar Funnels?
+Click on the button next to the number of users who dropped.

 2. Find out what’s going on by surveying visitors on the page